javascript-falsy-y-truthy

 • If it is an empty string (falsy), the second branch will execute.

-Let me put it this way… don’t do that.
+Let me say this… don’t do that.
 Don’t rely on automatic conversions to booleans.

-If you want to make a check, do it correctly.
-Because later they change anything in the code, and your conditional stops working correctly.
+If you want to perform a check, do it correctly.
+Because later someone changes something in the code, and your conditional starts working incorrectly.